gbtami/pychess-variants/static/docs/spartan.md

 ![Lieutenant](https://github.com/gbtami/pychess-variants/blob/master/static/images/CVariantsGuide/SpartanLieutenant.png)

 The lieutenant (*tagmatarchos*) moves one or two squares in any direction diagonally or can move (but not capture) one square sideways.
-It can jump over blocking friendly/enemy pieces from reaching the second square.
+It can jump over blocking friendly/enemy pieces to reach the second square.

 ## Piece valuation